-E3601 N. Dutch Hollow Road LaValle, WI 53941
+E3601 N. Dutch Hollow Road La Valle, WI 53941

-Hemlock County Park has much to offer in almost 73 acres of property - offering picnic tables, grills and an ADA accessible bathroom.
+Hemlock County Park has much to offer in almost 73 acres of property - offering picnic tables, grills, and an ADA accessible bathroom.
 There is an unmarked hiking trail and access to fishing from many spots around the slough, including an ADA fishing pier and a boat ramp to launch a boat (electric motors only).
-The 22 acre slough provides opportunities to catch northern pike, largemouth bass and panfish.
+The 22-acre slough and wetland complex provide opportunities to catch northern pike, largemouth bass and panfish.
 Archery and shotgun hunting are also available in this park.
 No muzzle-loaders are allowed.
-There is ample parking and no entrance fee is required.
+The dam was replaced in 2024 which stabilized water levels.
+There is ample parking, and no entrance fee is required.